-For Democratic Sen. Mark Warner of Virginia the devil is in the details, namely, the many thousands of deductions that have been added to the tax code over the past 25 years.
+For Democratic Sen. Mark Warner of Virginia, the devil is in the details, namely the many thousands of deductions that have been added to the tax code in the past 25 years.

 Warner tells Raz that these tax policies "individually might make some sense, but in aggregate, they make our code much too complex."

-Warner proposes a decrease in the top income tax rate — from 35 percent to somewhere around 30 percent — paired with reductions in tax write-offs, such as the home mortgage deduction.
+Warner argues for a decrease in the top income tax rate — from 35 percent to somewhere around 30 percent — paired with reductions in tax write-offs, such as the home mortgage deduction.

 "Let's just make it apply for the first home, and instead of having a $1 million cap, have a $500,000 cap," he says.

 Because changes to these deductions would face strong blowback from special interest groups, Warner advocates tackling the whole tax code at once.

 "I think the only way, in a practical sense, you do it, is if you put a package together that has a bit of shared sacrifice and everybody has skin in the game," he says.